sir-pinecone/canvas-particles/readme.md

 ================
 It's a simple system for creating particle effects in an HTML5 Canvas.

-Open up the particles.html file to see an example.
+Open up the particles.html file to see an example or go to the site posted in the project description.
+Clicking on the canvas will create an explosion.

 Browser Support
 ===============